DragonRuby/dragonruby-game-toolkit-contrib/docs/api/array.md

 ## `each`

-The function, given a block, invokes the block for each item in the `Array`. `Array#each` is synonymous to foreach constructs in other languages.
+The function, given a block, invokes the block for each item in the `Array`. `Array#each` is synonymous to for each constructs in other languages.

 Example of using `Array#each` in conjunction with `args.state` and `args.outputs.sprites` to render sprites to the screen: